Timber Bridges Call

 - Research and development aimed at facilitating changes to the National Building Code of Canada that will allow for taller and larger wood buildings and will support the development of future performance-based building code;

-- Advanced training and education, and development of design tools for architects, engineers and builders, including course curriculums, costing tools and life-cycle assessment tools; and
+- Advanced training and education, and development of design tools for architects, engineers and builders, including course curricula, costing tools and life-cycle assessment tools; and

-- Demonstration projects to encourage the commercial and regulatory uptake of wood in construction projects such as high-rise buildings, low-rise commercial buildings and timber bridges.
+- Demonstration projects to encourage the commercial and regulatory uptake of wood in construction projects such as high-rise buildings, low-rise non-residential buildings and timber bridges.

 How does the GCWood Program differ from the previous Tall Wood Building Demonstration Initiative (TWBDI)?

 The TWBDI was effective in advancing tall wood projects (i.e., those greater than 10 storeys) and in supporting the current code change process to allow tall wood buildings.
 It was delivered with modest funding over four years, from 2013–2017.